hewertonfl/hewertonfl/README.md

 - 👋 Hi, I’m @hewertonfl
-- 👀 I’m interested in Contrl and Automation Engineering, A.I, Machine Learning, DataScience, Software Development, WEB Development
+- 👀 I’m interested in Control and Automation Engineering, A.I, Machine Learning, DataScience, Software Development, WEB Development
 - 🌱 I’m currently learning WEB Devopment FullStack
 - 💞️ I’m looking to collaborate on Frontend/Backend or DataScience Analysis
 <!-- - 📫 How to reach me ... -->